 Ancient city

-If you’re looking for some fresh air, head up to Mount Penha.
-The only mountain in Guimarães is also home to Portugal’s oldest cable car, the Teleférico da Penha.
-The round-trip cable car costs €5 and takes about 10 minutes to reach the top; or you can take a 30-minute hike up the mountain.
-The view from the top is breathtaking.
-There’s also the Penha Cathedral, a marble Art Deco church.
+If you're looking for an open-air setting, head to Mount Penha.
+The only mountain in Guimarães, it also boasts Portugal's oldest cable car system, the Teleférico da Penha.
+A round-trip cable car ride costs 5 Euros and takes about 10 minutes to reach the summit; or you can hike up for 30 minutes.
+The views from the summit are incredibly romantic.
+Additionally, you'll find the Penha Cathedral – a marble church built in the Art Deco style.

-Experience with all senses
+Experience it with all your senses.

 Source